-Your coverage will begin on the effective date communicated to you by the University of Pittsburgh.
-Note that the University of Pittsburgh may set minimum waiting periods before your coverage will be effective.
+Your coverage will begin on the Effective Date communicated to you by your school or university.
+Note that some schools or universities set minimum waiting periods before your coverage will be effective.
+UPMC Health Plan must receive your enrollment application and correct premium payment by the date set by the school or university.

-What happens to your coverage when you are on leave or are laid off?
+What happens to your coverage if you lose eligibility?